share

 In a village around 30 kilometres from Kosovo’s capital, students and citizens flock daily to the country’s first observatory and planetarium.

-Until last year, a small plot in the heart of Rashince in the Shtime municipality that used to grow corn has transformed into a hub for astronomy enthusiasts, now home to the village’s first observatory and planetarium.
+Until last year, a small plot in the heart of Rashince in the Shtime municipality that used to grow corn has transformed into a hub for astronomy enthusiasts, now home to the country’s first observatory and planetarium.

 This pioneering facility, set up by the Astronomy Outreach of Kosovo, AOK, with funding from the municipality of Shtime and the Ministry of Education, has captured the imagination of students and citizens alike, receiving dozens of visitors daily.